organisciak/dissertation/document/4_apriori_objective.md

  1. normalizing workers by their personal habits;
  2. asking new, different judges for judgments;
- 3. adding additional redundant judges^[languageAMS];
+ 3. adding additional redundant judges[^languageAMS];
  4. testing an alternate interface that gives judges more guidance on what rating is appropriate.

-^[languageAMS]: Since this chapter involves volunteer contributions, contributors are not uniformly referred to as _workers_, as in the other chapters, except when discussion paid contributors.
+[^languageAMS]: Since this chapter involves volunteer contributions, contributors are not uniformly referred to as _workers_, as in the other chapters, except when discussion paid contributors.

 ## Normalizing for Grader-Specific Effects {#normalizing-workers}